julienduroure/julienduroure.github.io/_posts/2017-11-01-Capitole-du-libre-2017-en.md

 ---

 Hi all,
-[Capitole du Libre, 2017 edition][3] is coming !
+[Capitole du Libre, 2017 edition][3] is coming (November 18th & 19th)!
 This is a big event, in Toulouse, about free & opensource software.

 This year, I will give a speach (in French) about rigging automation in Blender ([Rigify][4], [BlenRig][5] et [AutoRig Pro][6]).
 This talk will take place on room A203, sunday at 11.30AM.